nkb36/AlphaResearchVietnamMarket/README.md

 As a start, I am examining the value factor first popularized by Fama & French (1992) in their paper "The Cross-Section of Expected Stock Returns" (https://onlinelibrary.wiley.com/doi/full/10.1111/j.1540-6261.1992.tb04398.x).
 Efficient market hypothesis (EMH) implies that the expected return on securities are a positive linear function of their market beta and nothing else other than beta can explain the cross-section of future returns.
 Beta is the slope in the regression of a security's return on the market's return.
 However, Fama & French's empirical tests showed that the relation between historical beta and future returns is weak, rather they propose firm size and book-to-market value (indicative of how 'cheap' the stock is) are predictive of cross-sectional stock returns.

-As of December 30, 2021: I am uploading my first research test in Jupyter Notebook of replicating the book-to-market value factor and methodologies of Fama & French, using 10-year historical period for Vietnamese stocks listed on the Ho Chi Minh Stock Exchange (HOSE) between 2012 and 2022.
+As of January 1 2023: I am uploading my first research test in Jupyter Notebook of replicating the book-to-market value and size factor, following some methodologies of Fama & French, using 10-year historical period for Vietnamese stocks listed on the Ho Chi Minh Stock Exchange (HOSE) between 2012 and 2022.
 I chose to limit my research to stocks on HOSE rather than including the Hanoi Stock Exchange because the later has much weaker regulations & lower liquidity that may negatively affect the purities of data.

 ## Data
 The data is scraped systematically from FiinPro, a respected and widely used Vietnamese data platform.